biehlerj/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

+This project contains work done while doing the [Angular Tour of Heroes Tutorial](https://angular.io/tutorial).
+It is my first project with Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

 ## Development server